 In 1922, almost 100 years ago, the RCH Auxiliaries were first established with the mission to support sick children.
-Formed by Miss Mary Guthrie, there were 10 original Auxiliary groups, tasked with the job of fundraising and providing supplies to the hospital.
-Just one of the original 10 still operate to this day – the St Kilda Auxiliary.
+Formed by Miss Mary Guthrie, there were 10 Auxiliary groups established in the first year, each tasked with the job of fundraising and providing supplies to the hospital.
+Just one of the original 10 has operated continuously through the last 100 years – the St Kilda Auxiliary.

 Current President, Dorothy (Dot) Cridge, first joined the Auxiliary over 25 years ago.

 “When I was a young child, I spent some time in the RCH as most children did back then.
 My eldest brother was also a long-term patient for some time due to a polio diagnosis.
 Thankfully he survived and later became a doctor,” said Dot.